Sample App with Amazon Maps API (v2.5)

 - Step 5.
 Connect Your Computer to a Fire Tablet

 - Next Steps

 Downloading the Sample App

-The CapitolHillCoffee sample is part of the Maps SDK Download.
+The CapitolHillCoffee sample app is part of the Maps SDK Download.
 After you extract the zip file, the sample app is in the

 CapitolHillCoffee folder, illustrating the CapitolHillCoffee app at different stages:

 |Moves to the user's current location on the map.

 |Adds markers for coffee shops